 Birds love our exclusive seed cylinders and no-melt suet cylinders.
-Unfortunately, so do many nimble, furry backyard inhabitants.
+But, so do many nimble, furry backyard inhabitants.
 If you are looking to feed just the birds without also feeding squirrels, our hot pepper products including Hot Pepper Cylinder (shown) may be the problem solver for you.

 Impact on Birds and Mammals

 Wild Birds Unlimited has been conducting reviews of relevant information and research about capsaicin’s impact on birds since 2005.
 For many years, the lack of credible information and the absence of long-term observational evidence kept WBU from bringing hot-pepper foods to market.

 After an extensive review in 2014 (and repeated in 2018) of all available documentation, the conclusion was reached that the existing body of evidence and the historical track record of capsaicin treated bird foods revealed no valid indications of harm to birds utilizing these products.

 If you are wondering how it works, hot peppers contain a compound called capsaicin, which comes in all levels of “heat.”
 Capsaicin is added to wild bird foods as a powder or oil, mainly to deter squirrels, raccoons, and other mammals.
 It is clear that many birds will eat bird food with hot pepper products on them and that squirrels will avoid it.
 You can expect more bird visits to the feeders because the squirrels spent less time there.